EmmaDawsonDev/tdd-meetup/README.md

     - There is an input for email on the login page ✅
     - There is an input for password on the login page ✅
     - There is a login button on the login page ✅
-    - Clicking log in button logs user in and redirects back to previous page
+    - Clicking log in button redirects back to previous page if log in is successful ✅
-    - An error is displayed if login credentials are wrong
+    - An error is displayed if login credentials are wrong ✅
-    - Username is displayed in header when user is logged in
+    - Username is displayed in header when user is logged in ✅
-    - Login button is not displayed when user is logged in
+    - Login button is not displayed in header when user is logged in ✅
-    - Login route is not reachable when already logged in

 - As a logged in website user I want to be able to register myself for an event so that I can save my place
     - Attend button is visible on meetup detail page when user is logged in and attendee limit hasn't been reached